rgu01/MoCReL-Experiments/README.md

-### Experiments for paper "Strategy Synthesis and Compression for Multi-Agent Systems"
+### Experiments for paper "Correctness Guaranteed Strategy Synthesis and Compression for Multi-Agent Systems"

 ### Experiment requirement
 - The experiments were conducted on a server with 48 CPU (Intel Xeon CPU E5-2678 v3 @ 2.50GHz), 258G memory, running Ubuntu 20.04.
-- Put the folder "Gu-NFM2022" under "/home/username".
+- Put the folder "MoCReL-Experiments" under "/home/username".

 ### Experiment design
 - The models are seperated into 6 groups.